-Before I discuss the collection cycle in detail, I want to take a moment and explain what our recovery rate refers to.
+There are several factors that influence our recovery rate, but I'm getting ahead of myself.
+Before I get into the details, I want to take a moment and explain what our recovery rate refers to.
 To calculate our recovery rate, we take the total amount collected and divide that by the net amount assigned.
-For example, if a client's net amount assigned is \$200,000, and we collect \$76,000, the recovery rate is 38%.
+For example, if a client's net amount assigned is \$200,000 and we collect \$76,000, the recovery rate is 38%.

 Talking about a client's recovery rate can be confusing if you don't understand how the collection cycle affects it.
 For instance, if we take a group of 20 accounts with an average balance of \$1,500, we will have a total amount assigned of \$30,000.
-Then if we use the recovery rate of 30%, we can expect that, after the collection cycle has been completed, six of these accounts, totaling \$9,000, will have been collected.
-For this example, let's say these 20 accounts are all that a client is ever going to assign.
-Continuing with this example, we project collecting 6 of the 20 accounts during the full collection cycle.
-What does that mean?
-Well, it means that during the first 6 to 12 months, we will collect an account or two right away.
-Then 1 or 2 more accounts within 12 to 24 months, and finally,
+Then, if we use the recovery rate of 30%, we can expect that, after the collection cycle has been completed, six of these accounts, totaling \$9,000, will have been collected.
 The Collector Chronicle